On the MacWilliams Identity for Classical and Quantum Convolutional Codes: Introduction

 \section{Introduction}

 In coding theory, a fundamental theorem is the MacWilliams identity for linear block codes, which provides a precise relation between the weight generating functions of a code and its dual \cite{MS77}.
-The weight generating function of a code details the distribution of the codeword weights, which can be used to analyze the error performance of the code.
-Moreover, the linear programming bounds for linear block codes with constraints from the MacWilliams identities are one of the strongest upper bounds on the size of a code or its minimum distance.\footnote{Please refer to code tables in \cite{Grassl} for the best known upper and lower bounds on their minimum distance.} It is desired to extend these ideas for CCs.
+The weight generating function of a code details the distribution of codeword weights, which can be used to analyze the error performance of the code.

-Convolutional codes offer a rather different coding paradigm.
+Convolutional codes (CCs) offer a rather different coding paradigm {from block codes}.
 The convolutional structure allows a much lower complexity for encoding and decoding circuits without deteriorating its error-correcting ability \cite{Forney70}.
-However, it is exactly this convolutional structure that complicates the notions of weight generating functions of CCs.
-The \emph{free-distance enumerator} is the first such notion that counts the weight distribution of the fundamental paths that start and end in the zero states of a code's state diagram without passing any intermediate zero states \cite{Viterbi71}.
+The \emph{free-distance enumerator} is the first notion that counts the weight distribution of the fundamental paths that start and end in the zero states of a code's state diagram without passing any intermediate zero states \cite{Viterbi71}.
 This free-distance enumerator is crucial in the error analysis of a CC; however, it was realized later that the MacWilliams identity does not hold for the free distance enumerators \cite{SM77}.
-Evidently an insufficient amount of information about the dual code is contained in the free-distance enumerator.

 A more refined notion of a weight generating function is the weight adjacency matrix (WAM) \cite{MS67,AG92,McE02}.
 Each entry of this matrix is the weight distribution of all outputs associated with the corresponding state transitions.
-Unfortunately, a general WAM strongly depends on the underlining encoder and state space description, and is not an invariant of a CC.
+Unfortunately, a general WAM strongly depends on the underlining encoder and state space description.
 However, the WAM is shown to be an invariant of a CC if the encoder is minimal \cite{GL05}.
 A breakthrough was made by Gluesing-Luerssen and Schneider in~\cite{GLS08,GLS09}, where the MacWilliams identity for the WAMs of a CC and its dual is established.
-This is mostly because the dependence of WAMs on the state space description can be removed if the \emph{controller canonical form} of the encoders is used.
-Later, Forney employed the normal graph duality theorem \cite{Forney01} and obtained a more general MacWilliams theorem for various weight generating functions of CCs without the requirement of controller canonical form.
-Forney's proof of the MacWilliams identity for linear time-invariant CCs is the most general and concise one to date.
+Later, Forney employed the normal graph duality theorem \cite{Forney01} and obtained a more general MacWilliams theorem for various weight generating functions of CCs without the requirement of minimal encoder.